TinkerTechLLC/StepMotor/README.md

 # StepMotor
-A library for running up to two stepper motors from an Arduino Uno or compatible board connected to A4988 motor drivers (available [here](https://www.pololu.com/product/1182) as breakout boards).
+A library for running up to two stepper motors driven by a TinkerTech stepper motor shield (https://github.com/TinkerTechLLC/TT_StepperMotorShield) with an Arduino Uno.
+Other Arduino compatible boards may work, but the library will require modification since it directly manipulates the ATmega328P I/O ports and this mapping will be different with different boards / chips.

 ## Overview
 - This library is currently for continuous motion applications only.
 There are no fixed distance move functions yet, but they will be added in the next version.